Some results on chromatic number as a function of triangle count: Acknowledgments

 \section{Acknowledgments}

-Thanks to Vance Faber, Paul Burkhardt, Louis Ibarra, and Aravind Srinivasan for helpful suggestions, discussions, and proofreading.
+Thanks to Vance Faber, Paul Burkhardt, Louis Ibarra, Aravind Srinivasan, and anonymous journal reviewers for helpful suggestions, discussions, and proofreading.
 Thanks to Seth Pettie for some clarifications about Theorem~\ref{triangle-free-d}.
+Thanks to Tran Manh Tuan for clarification about the paper \cite{poljak-tuza}.
 Thanks to Hsin-Hao Su for some discussions about fractional chromatic number.